Moments Economy Architecture Specification

 Appendix B: Capacity Derivation

 This appendix provides the detailed calculation supporting the capacity claims in Section 4.
-Full results in docs/reports/Moments_Tests_Report.md (all 27 tests pass).
+Full results in docs/reports/Moments_Tests_Report.md (all Moments Economy, Genealogy, and Moments-physics tests pass).

 B.1 Verified Constants